livecode/livecode/extensions/widgets/graph/notes/Add optional decimal to Y-Labels.md

-Y-Labels can optionally display decimaals
+Y-Labels can optionally display decimals